Help us get AHEAD of Alzheimer's Disease

 Help Your Community

 Alzheimer’s disease affects everyone, everywhere.
 People of every race and ethnicity are needed for this study.
-Some communities, such as African American/Black and Latino/a individuals, may be at higher risk for Alzheimer’s disease, but are underrepresented in research.
+Some communities, such as African American/Black, Latino/a, or Asian American and Pacific Islander individuals, may be at higher risk for Alzheimer’s disease, but are underrepresented in research.
 The AHEAD Study needs participants of every race and ethnicity to find a treatment for Alzheimer’s disease that works for everyone.
 Help find answers that benefit your community by participating in the AHEAD Study.